Frequently Asked Questions (FAQs) about the Non-Federal Program

 What is a non-Federal system?
 "Non-Federal Systems" are NavAids, AWOS, & other systems that are owned by entities other than the Federal government.
 A list of non-Federal system types are located here.

 What should I do before planning anything involving a non-Federal undertaking?
-The first step in any non-Federal undertaking is to contact your NFP Liaison (PDF).
+The first step in any non-Federal undertaking is to contact your Non-Federal Program Liaison.
 But before doing that, we suggest that you explore this website to gain valuable knowledge and insight.
 That will enable you to have an educated discussion with your Liaison.

 How do I connect my AWOS to WMSCR?
 You must have an AWOS III (or better), and contract with an FAA-approved third-party service provider.
 Please refer to the AWOS / WMSCR FAQ (PDF) for further details, and view a list of FAA-approved third-party service providers (PDF).

 How do I share my weather data with the FAA and aviation community?
 You may contract with a third-party service provider to connect your AWOS III (or better) to the FAA's WMSCR system.
 Please refer to the AWOS / WMSCR FAQ (PDF) for further details, and view a list of FAA-approved third-party service providers (PDF).

 What's the proper way to buy & install a new system for my airport?
 Just because a system is marketed as "non-Federal" doesn't mean that the FAA has actually approved it for use in the NAS.
 And even approved systems must be installed and operated per FAA standards.
 Further details are available in the section of this website titled "Purchasing, Installing, and Operating Non-Federally Owned Systems".
-We suggest reviewing it before contacting your NFP Liaison (PDF).
+We suggest reviewing it before contacting your Non-Federal Program Liaison.

 If the FAA Approves My Form 7460-1 (and 7460-2, If Required), May I Install & Operate My Non-Federally Owned NavAid, AWOS, or Approach Lighting System*?
 No. FAA approval of your Form 7460-1 ("Notice of Proposed Construction or Alteration") and 7460-2 ("Supplemental Notice") is not the same as approval to install and operate your non-Federal system.
 FAA approval of these forms merely means that your construction project will not cause radio-frequency interference, nor obstruct aircraft operations.